madankalyan2211/Aarambh01/AWS_PERMISSIONS_SETUP.md

 If you encounter permission errors like "NotAuthorizedError - Operation Denied" when using Elastic Beanstalk, refer to [AWS_EB_PERMISSIONS_FIX.md](AWS_EB_PERMISSIONS_FIX.md) for detailed instructions on updating your IAM permissions.

+## Handling Token Errors

+If you encounter token errors like "The security token included in the request is invalid", refer to [AWS_EB_TOKEN_ERROR_FIX.md](AWS_EB_TOKEN_ERROR_FIX.md) for detailed instructions on resolving credential issues.

 ## Verifying Permissions

 To verify that your credentials are properly configured, run: